 Extensive research over the last half-century has revealed several important functions of curcumin.
 It binds to a variety of proteins and inhibits the activity of various kinases.
 By modulating the activation of various transcription factors, curcumin regulates the expression of inflammatory enzymes, cytokines, adhesion molecules, and cell survival proteins.

 Various preclinical, clinical, and animal studies suggest that curcumin has potential as an antiproliferative, anti-invasive, and antiangiogenic, as a mediator of chemoresistance, chemopreventive, and as a therapeutic agent.
-Thus, curcumin a spice once relegated to the kitchen shelf has moved into the clinic and may prove to be “Curecumin.”
+Thus, curcumin a spice once relegated to the kitchen shelf has moved into the clinic and may prove to be “Curcumin.”
 (2)

 Turmeric possesses multiple medicinal uses including treatment for Alzheimer’s disease (AD) due to curcuminoids, a mixture of curcumin, demethoxycurcumin, and bisdemethoxycurcumin, which are the active constituents of turmeric.
 (3)